-- Last click: This model assigns 100% of the credit to the “last click” before conversion.
+- Last-click: This model assigns 100% of the credit to the “last-click” before conversion.

-- First click: This model assigns 100% of the credit to the “first click.”
+- First-click: This model assigns 100% of the credit to the “first-click.”

-If none of those models work for your business, you can even create a custom attribution model that combines features of standard models.
-The possibilities are endless — there’s an attribution model for every step of your business.
+If none of those models work for your business, you can even create a custom attribution model that combines various features of standard models.
+The possibilities are endless — there’s an attribution model for every stage of your business.
 You just need to do your research to discover which model works best for you.

-It’s essential to understand that attribution is a journey, often one where a lot of flawed methodologies, rules, and data are introduced.
+Attribution is complicated, especially if you take into account all online and offline influences, various devices, and even brand awareness campaigns where display ads are measured by impressions instead of clicks.
+It’s essential to understand that attribution is a journey — often, one where a lot of flawed methodologies, rules, and data are introduced.
 However, any step towards better attribution modeling can have a meaningful impact on reducing wasted marketing spend.